 - Identifies the visitor through the combined key of signature and test accuracy (some intended and predefined tasks to be performed by the user).

-- Does initial check for common types of attack considering TCP handshakes and packet spoofing.
+- Does the initial check for common types of attack considering TCP handshakes and packet spoofing?

 - Identifies malicious request that does not meet the HTTP protocol standards.

 Cisco Solution Set:

 Another one is the Cisco Solution Set which helps to detect all types of DDoS attacks including the ones that were unknown previously.
 This particular solution provides two-way protection based on two components.

 Cisco Traffic Anomaly Detector (TAD) for analyzing the attack and Cisco Guard XT to protect the network and notify once the target is under attack.
 This solution filters the network traffic, blocks suspicious and irrelevant data packets, and passes on the accurate and reliable packets to the recipient.

 A DDoS attack uses network vulnerability which ultimately slows down the system performance and floods the traffic on the internet.
 This technique is beneficial for intruders who want the legitimate user to compromise the security of his important and sensitive data.

 A DDoS attack could not be detected easily and its prevention is almost like searching for water in the land desert.
 So the only cure is to measure the damage caused by it and take measures to recover it.

 Recently some cloud-based tools are being introduced to perform this task but still, this attack continues with maintaining its severity.